Tag Archives: LEONARDO DA VINCI

 This university center is less about windows in the traditional sense of openings in an exterior wall, but rather, these windows are the exterior wall.
 As giant, full height, edge-to-edge planes of glass, a viewer is greeted with a building eager to expose the full shape of the auditorium atop a student cafeteria.
 One could say that we have a “naked soul.”

-Historically, glass was transparent and flat, and glass meant nothing more than that.
+Historically, glass was clear, flat and generally square-ish.
+Glass meant nothing more than that.
 With advances in fabrication and experimentation, the varying degrees of the glass transparency/translucency, as well as three-dimensional sculpting, offer new kinds of expression.
-The conventional idea of “frosted” glass that one might find in a residential bathroom, is surpassed by glass surfaces and forms of all sorts: fluted, mirrored, reeded, scored, and fritted—as well as concave, convex, and other such artistic explorations.
+The conventional idea of “frosted” glass that one might find in a residential bathroom, is surpassed by glass surfaces and forms of all sorts: fluted, mirrored, reeded, scored, fritted, and any color—as well as concave, convex, and other such artistic explorations.

 Another kind of window, though not often thought of as a conventional window, is the skylight.
 A skylight can be utilitarian, nothing more as it lets in natural light.
 Or a skylight can be sublime.
 With our metaphor of eyes to one’s soul, who looks into a skylight?
 Perhaps, the skylight as a window on the roof, is less about eyes looking in or out, but letting the external world grace the inside.
 Less about seeing a view from a living room window, as one example, a skylight lets the sky in, which is more about how one’s soul can be touched.
 As Zumthor acheived.

 Windows are used for scale, to give a building’s facade a human element.
 Windows connect the inside to its surroundings, and vice versa.
 For most, windows are thought of as openings.
-And as “eyes to the soul,” these openings, outside of the world of architecture, can also be the opening weekend for a movie, the job opening, or a “window of opportunity.”
+And as “eyes to the soul,” these openings, outside of the world of architecture, can also be the opening weekend for a movie, job opening, “window of opportunity,” or the open window within the football defense.
 As we look into these windows and openings, into these eyes, we observe souls of all sorts.
 Whether the souls are uplifted and wonderful, or challenged and confronted, it is this depth in life, as well as the architecture around us, that feeds the human spirit.

-left: Job posting (by Poon Design); right: Joe Montana and the 49ers (photo from joemontansrightarm.com)
+left: Job posting (by Poon Design); right: (photo by WikiImages from Pixabay)

 © Poon Design Inc.